67 °F / 20 °C

 Port Balboa also has ship-to-train terminal ("Pacific Terminal") connected (via Panama Canal Railway) directly to Port Colon (Caribbean Sea).
 This allows container transportation by train across the isthmus.
 Panama Canal Railway also runs daily passenger service (once a day), each way between Panama City and Colon.

-In August 2018, China Harbour Engineering Company (CHEC) finished dredging works in Fuerte Amador 's terminal area and navigation canal.
-The project was part of new cruise port project with scheduled completion by mid-2019.
+In August 2018, China Harbour Engineering Company (CHEC) finished dredging works in Fuerte Amador's new terminal area and navigation canal.
+The project was part of new cruise port terminal project with scheduled completion by mid-2019.
 On Aug 15 were started works on preparing 7-acres land area by the new port development project, which also includes building new cruise terminal at Fuerte Amador.

 Initially, the new cruise terminal will have berthing capacity 2 mega-liners simultaneously and max passengers 10,000.
 The facility will have large terminal building plus recreational centers, bars and restaurants.
 As long-term plan, the project will be expanded to docking capacity 5 mega-liners at once.